JackCSheehan/bash-tle/README.md

 # Bash TLE parser
 A pipeable TLE parser written in Bash.

-This Bash script takes raw Two-Line Element (TLE) set data and turns each record into a comma-separated list of each of the record's fields.
+This Bash script takes raw two-line element (TLE) set data and turns each record into a comma-separated list of each of the record's fields.
 The TLE format is used to describe the orbit of a satellite orbiting Earth.

 ## Usage
 The TLE parser can either have raw TLE data input piped into it: